Creole Cast Iron Grouper

 - 4 cloves pressed garlic (or minced)

-- 2-3 TB Emeril’s Creole Seasoning (see recipe below)
+- 1 tablespoon Emeril’s Creole Seasoning (see recipe below) or your favorite creole seasoning

 - 1–2 TB finely grated Parmesan cheese